nauqnew/multisig-wallet-in-solidity/README.md

-# This is a contract from solidity-by-example, I add a test file.
-npx hardhat test
+Add a test file for MultiSigWallet from Solidity-by-example. npx hardhat test